-Generally, when a candidate for public office "uses" a station, the appearance creates an equal opportunity for his or her opponent to "use" the station to reach a similarly-sized audience at a similar rate.
-This is true regardless whether the appearance is made to advance his or her candidacy, and regardless whether it is controlled, sponsored or approved by the candidate.
-Any legally-qualified opponent of the candidate may assert an equal opportunity right to appear on the station even if the first use of the station was not to promote a candidate's candidacy.
+Generally, whenever there is a candidate "use" (i.e., "any positive appearance") on a station, the appearance creates an equal opportunity for the candidate's opponent to "use" the station for the same amount of time to reach a similarly sized audience.
+This is true regardless of whether the candidate's appearance is made explicitly to advance his or her candidacy, and regardless of whether the appearance is controlled, sponsored or approved by the candidate.
+For example, a candidate's appearance as a host or an anchor of a news program would be considered a "use" and any legally-qualified opponent of the candidate may assert an equal opportunity right to appear on the station.